Degenerations of ideal hyperbolic triangulations: The Deformation variety

 \subsection{Remarks on hyperbolic manifolds}

 For cusped hyperbolic 3--manifolds, there are a number of special facts that are well-known to follow from work in \cite{t, nz}.
-Two are stated below to highlight the fact that the main results of this paper have interesting applications in the study of the Dehn surgery components in the character variety.
+Two are stated below to highlight the fact that the main results of this paper have interesting applications in the study of the Dehn surgery components in the character variety, i.e.\thinspace the components containing the characters of discrete and faithful representations.

 \begin{thm} Let $M$ be an orientable, connected, cusped hyperbolic 3--manifold.
 Let $\tri$ be an ideal triangulation of $M$ with the property that all edges are essential.
 Then there exists $Z \in \D(\tri),$ such that $\prho_Z\co \pi_1(M)\to \PSL$ is a discrete and faithful representation.
 Moreover, the whole {Dehn surgery component} $\PX_0(M)$ containing the character of $\prho_Z$ is in the image of $\chi_\tri.$ \end{thm}